astezron/MetaCost-XGB-Cost-Sensitive-Learning-with-Simulated-and-Traditional-Data/README.md

 # MATLAB-based geostatistical simulations and MetaCost-XGB: Cost-Sensitive Learning with Simulated and Traditional Data

 This repository contains a complete workflow for applying the MetaCost algorithm to both simulated and traditional datasets(uploaded on Zenodo).
-The pipeline includes MATLAB-based geostatistical simulations and Python-based machine learning codes.
+The pipeline includes MATLAB codes for proxy generation and Python-based machine learning codes.

 ---